antoninadert/proto-starter-semantic/README.md

-# proto-starter
+# proto-starter-semantic
-An isomorphic (universal) web app starter project.
+An isomorphic (universal) web app starter project with [Semantic UI](https://semantic-ui.com/) integration.
 This project is designed with developer productivity and happiness in mind.
 This is because it uses Viewmodel for declarative components and state management.
 Viewmodel is easy-to-use and powerful, and fallback on React if needed.
 This starter has SSR, isomorphic routing built-in, and will render the initial component states directly.
 It is also highly extendable using Meteor's capabilities